aazaff/aazaff.github.io/cv/cv.md

 + **Zaffos, A.** and A.I.
 Miller (2015).
 Cenozoic latitudinal response curves: Individualistic changes in the latitudinal distributions of marine bivalves and gastropods. *Paleobiology* 41:33-44.
 + Brett, C.E., **Zaffos, A.**, and A.I.
 Miller (2016).
 Niche conservatism, tracking, and ecological stasis: A hierarchichal perspective.
 Eldredge, N. and T. Pievani (Eds.), Evolutionary Theory: A Hierarchical Perspective, University of Chicago Press.
 + **Zaffos, A.**, Finnegan, S., and S.E.
 Peters. (*in preparation*) Plate-tectonic regulation of biodiversity and continental endemism.
-+ **Zaffos, A.**, Finnegan, S., and S.E.
-Peters. (*in preparation*) Quantitative paleogeographic boundary conditions for Phanerozoic biodiversity analysis.

 ## Published Abstracts
 + **Zaffos, A.**, Bonnette, M., Christie, M., Lunze, J., Pryor, A.L., and K.M.
 Layou (2008).
 Implications of beta: Diversity partitioning during Miocene-Pliocene background extinction. *Geological Society of America Abstracts with Programs* 40:60.